MAISRC/ggplot_plus/README.md

 that clarify fill color—are solid even though the plotted points are semi-transparent.
 This is not the way things normally work in `ggplot2`;
 by default, the `alpha` value applied to the points would be applied to their legend representations as well.
-We can see that behavior
+We can see that behavior by using `geom_point()`:

 ``` r
 ggplot(iris,